 Instead of undecipherable PowerPoint slides, you need to come up with a presentation deck that is visually stimulating and interesting.

-As we always emphasize on this blog, effective PowerPoint design will elevate the message presented in a presentation.
-It shouldn’t overshadow the core message with walls of text and misused bullet points.
+This will elevate the message presented in a presentation.
+That said, it shouldn’t overshadow the core message with walls of text and misused bullet points.

 Appeal to the visual sense of the audience.
-Aside from carefully curating your content to make sure you don’t end up with too much text, choose high-quality images to visualize your points.
+Apart from carefully curating your content to make sure you don’t end up with too much text, choose high-quality images to visualize your points.

 Don’t forget to pick out a striking color palette and a few interesting fonts as well.